xistense/BATUtilities/Turbo_Boost/Readme.md

 #Enable/Disable Turbo Boost via cmd.

-This was created as a measure to lower temperatures on some CPUs, as Turbo Boost might push them to high values.
+This was created as a measure to lower temperatures on some Intel CPUs, as Turbo Boost might push them to high values(especially in laptops).
+Note that you will not benefit from Turbo Boost performance if you disable it, but you might not notice if you do not use compute intensive applications(eg. gaming, rendering, etc).

-Works with Windows 10, tested on Intel CPU.
+Works with Windows 10/Windows 11.

 DOC: